cnstechnicalgroup/role-codedeploy-agent/README.md

 Role: cns-codedeploy-agent
 ========

-This role installs and configures the AWS codedeploy agent for a debian EC2 instance.
+This role installs and configures the AWS codedeploy agent for a Debian 8.* EC2 instance.

 Requirements
 ------------

-Nothing, it runs out of the box.
+Debian 8.*

 Role Variables
 --------------